 - a contract this is an agreement between two or more parties that creates enforceable rights and obligations.
 Contracts can be written, oral or implied.
 In most instances, a lease will be a written contract which makes the rights and obligations clearer.
-Technically, arrangements between Crown bodies (public sector bodies) are not legally enforceable but HM Treasury propose to amend the definition of a contract to include intragovernment agreements - the right to control this is explained in the standard (paragraph B9) as being when the customer has both of the following: - the right to obtain substantially all of the economic benefits from use of the identified asset, for example by having exclusive use of the asset over the period of the lease, by having use of its output or by sub-letting the asset and - the right to direct the use of the identified asset.
-In effect, the customer decides how an asset will be used and for what purpose - an identified asset usually the asset is explicitly identified in the contract.
+Technically, the following arrangements are not legally enforceable: - between Crown bodies (public sector bodies) - memorandum of understanding (MoU), memorandum of terms of occupancy (MOTO) and licences but HM Treasury propose to amend the definition of a contract to include intragovernment agreements so arrangements between NHS bodies and between NHS bodies and other public sector bodies will be treated in the same way as commercial contracts

+- the right to control this is explained in the standard (paragraph B9) as being when the customer has both of the following: - the right to obtain substantially all of the economic benefits from use of the identified asset, for example by having exclusive use of the asset over the period of the lease, by having use of its output or by sub-letting the asset and - the right to direct the use of the identified asset.
+This assessment is made on the basis of the most relevant decision making rights which will affect the how the asset is used and for what purpose during the period of use - an identified asset usually the asset is explicitly identified in the contract.
 However, a specified asset can be identified implicitly specified at the time when it is made available for use by the customer.
-Part of an asset can also be the subject of a lease for example, a room in an office building.
+Part of an asset can also be the subject of a lease for example, a room in an office building, but it does need to be physically distinct.